-If your child is unable to attend school for any reason please inform us initially by telephone (main office - Frau Loka) or call into the classroom on the first day of absence.
-In addition to this we need to have a written explanation for our records when he/she returns back to school.
+If your child is unable to attend school for any reason please inform us by email at krank-meldungen@charles-dickens-gs.de In addition to this we need to have a written explanation for our records when your child returns back to school.
+Please keep teachers informed in the case of extended illness, and where possible inform the teacher of the predicted return date.